U-PROX CLC G80

 Identifier Addition

-To register a mobile identifier, present the mobile device with the U-PROX Mobile ID app (with U-PROX BLE ID) to the reader (at a distance of 5–10 cm) and tap the “Open” button in the app – data exchange will occur.
+To register a mobile identifier, present the mobile device with the U-PROX Mobile ID app (with U-PROX BLE ID) to the reader (at a distance of 5–10 cm) and tap the “Open” button in the app – will be added to the list with default settings.

 To manually enter a keyboard code in the app, tap the “Add” (+) button, select “keyboard code” and enter it.

-To manually add a mobile identifier by code, tap the “Add” (+) button, select “Add mobile ID by code” and enter the code printed below the QR code.
+To manually add a mobile identifier by code, tap the “Add” (+) button, select “Add an mobile ID by code” and enter the code printed below the QR code.

 To add mobile identifiers from a QR Links file, tap the “Add” (+) button, select “Add mobile ID via QR Links file”, choose the desired file and tap “Upload”.